cisco/cisco-network-puppet-module/docs/README-agent-install.md

 `guestshell` | N3k, N8k, N9k | This is a secure Linux container environment running CentOS.
 It is enabled by default in most platforms that support it. |
 `open agent`<br>`container (OAC)` | N5k, N6k, N7k | This is a 32-bit CentOS-based container created specifically for running Puppet Agent software. |

-* *OAC containers are created for specific platforms and must be downloaded from [cisco.com](http://cisco.com).
+* *OAC containers are created for specific platforms and must be downloaded from Cisco (see [OAC Download](#env-oac)).
 The OAC must be installed before the Puppet Agent can be installed.*

 * *Running Puppet Agent from multiple environments simultaneously is not supported*

 #### *Step 3.
 Network Connectivity*

-* Ensure that connectivity exists between the agent node and the Puppet Server.
+* Ensure that IP reachability exists between the agent node and the Puppet Server.
 Note that connectivity via the management interface is in a separate VRF context which requires some additional configuration.
 * Configure NTP to ensure that the agent node time is in sync with the Puppet Server.

 _Note: The management interface exists in a separate VRF context and requires additional configuration as shown._